Can’t keep up with your child’s constant desire for more? Learn how to raise non materialistic children and instill important values.

 Freebie: Want to turn things around?
 Join my newsletter and grab How to Unspoil Your Child!
 Learn effective tips to teach the values you want and rebuild a strong parent-child relationship.
 Get it below—at no cost to you:

 How to raise non materialistic children

-Thankfully we can do a lot to combat these sources and raise non materialistic children.
+Thankfully we can do plenty to avoid this fate.
+Awareness is key, as this will guide your decisions on what to give your kids and how you behave in front of them.
 Take a look at these simple but effective ways to do so:

-2. Encourage experiences over items
+1. Encourage experiences over items

-You won’t find a price tag on a play date with friends or a special one-on-one moment with you.
+You won’t find a price tag on regular playtime with friends or a special one-on-one moment with you.

-3. Require kids to earn treats and extras (or at least wait for them)
+3. Require kids to earn treats and extras

-4. Limit and deconstruct advertisements
+4. Limit and talk about ads

 The American Psychological Association recommends kids under eight-years-old not see advertising targeting children.
 This is for good reason: